-2018-2019 Central/West Elementary School iPad Guidelines for PreK-5 iPads will stay at school.
+2019-2020 Central/West Elementary School iPad Guidelines for PreK-5 iPads will stay at school.
 Students have no expectation of privacy when using a school iPad.
-Students will provide their assigned iPad for inspection at any time requested by a school official. iPad use and contents will also be monitored remotely; this refers to the Mobile Device Management (MDM) being able to take inventory of the apps and internet usage.
+Students will provide their assigned iPad for inspection at any time requested by a school official.